mde/ejs/docs/guide/authentication.md

 #### Using the generator

-To set up a new Geddy app with built-in authentication, create your application like normal, then run the `geddy auth` command inside, like so:
+To set up a new Geddy app with built-in authentication, create your application like normal, then run the `geddy gen auth` command inside, like so:

 ```
 $ geddy app by_tor
 $ cd by_tor
-$ geddy auth
+$ geddy gen auth
 ```

 This will pull down [Geddy-Passport](https://github.com/mde/geddy-passport)